First diary post after being away for some three weeks.

 We are 2% up overall.
 The only trade left open while I was away was gold.
 And, although we are still open in gold, its current position nudges us into the positive.

 Let’s review: A while back, October last year, as you know, we took a double hit when the market dropped and then dropped again against all indicators.

-This brought me to change my trading technique.
+I thus reviewed my trading technique.
 I went from indicator based to price action based.
 How to best explain these?
-Indicator based is like painting with numbers; it’s never going to be independent but is generally steady.
-Price action is blank canvas stuff.
+Indicator-based is like painting with numbers; it’s never going to be independent but is steady.

-Sorry for the oversimplification, but I feel that we all forget about the importance of not losing money (particularly when trading or investing) because of the doubling effect shown above.
+Sorry for the oversimplification, but I feel that we all forget about the importance of not losing money (notably when trading or investing) because of the doubling effect is shown above.

 I continue to run the fund primarily with daily signals reported weekly.

 Price action works the same on all charts regardless of the time frame.
-I would not have more than one fund account on the same timeframe, too confusing and with intraday (day trading) is absolutely necessary.
-But separated this way they work well together.
+I would not have more than one fund account in the same timeframe, too confusing.

 Next post: what makes it investing, trading or gambling?